 Nanolayers with large pores

-Amino- and oxygenated groups analysed at BESSY II
+Amino- and oxygenated groups analyzed at BESSY II

 Petit and his team investigated a series of these PCN samples at BESSY II.
 “We were able to determine which amino and oxygenated groups had been deposited in the pores”, PhD-student Jian Ren and co-first author of the publication explains.
-They could analyse how specific amino groups pull electrons to themselves, a particularly favourable property for splitting water, and how new oxygen-based defects were formed.
+They could analyze how specific amino groups pull electrons to themselves, a particularly favorable property for splitting water, and how new oxygen-based defects were formed.